Jeffrey Cooper (L'75)

 Hugh O. Allen

-Hugh directs strategic activities involving state government to advance advocacy for the University's educational mission and to build greater awareness of Penn Vet's important role Pennsylvania's only veterinary school.
-Hugh's long record of experience with large institutions and legislative bodies has provided him with a keen ability to identify emerging legislative trends and navigate the political climate in Harrisburg.
+Hugh directs strategic activities involving state government to advance the University's educational mission and to build greater awareness of Penn's important role in Pennsylvania through collaboration and coordination with staff and external stakeholders.
+Hugh's long record of experience with large institutions and legislative bodies has provided him with a keen ability to identify emerging legislative trends and to successfully navigate the political climate in Harrisburg.

 Hugh holds a Bachelor's degree in Government and Politics and a Master's degree in Public Administration from Widener University.